jjhy129/tiktok_music_recommender/backend/readme.md

-# This is the backend where the service is supported
+# This is the proxy server supporting the frontend

 ## installation
 1. Clone the repository: